DOES LAUGHTER MAKE YOU SMARTER? BENEFITS OF HUMOR FOR MENTAL HEALTH

 How Do the Cognitive Benefits of Humor Compare Against Other Healthy Lifestyle Habits?

 Laughter and Exercise.
 Laughter in particular has been shown to lengthen lifespan in a way similar to that of physical exercise.
-However, it has also been shown to modulate immune function in a different way to that of exercise, suggesting that both are complementary activities that serve to enhance overall vitality.
+However, it has also been shown to modulate immune function in a different way than exercise, suggesting that both are complementary activities that serve to enhance overall vitality.

 Humor and Creative Cognition.
 Despite sharing neuro-biological commonality, humor is not able to influence our creative abilities in the same way as a physical creative hobby would.
 Humor lacks physical and spatial components that contribute more towards brain development.
 However, developing a sense of humor may enhance one’s ability to think creatively and, therefore, may contribute towards the development of creative skill sets.